revelytix/backbone-nestify/README.md

 ```

-Specifying arguments to the Backbone constructor, and/or specifying a Nestify spec for instances of that Backbone container, can be accomplished like this:
+Specifying arguments to the Backbone constructor, and/or specifying a Nestify spec for instances of that Backbone container, can be accomplished using the `constructor` attribute:

 ```javascript
 var spec = [{match: "account",